How to talk to teens about sex. Some practical tips from a sex educator and trainer which also looks at why talking about sex can be difficult.

 Find out about services

 These services are confidential to young people, even those under the age of 16.
 This means that a young person could (if they satisfy certain guidelines) get contraception, condoms, a pregnancy test, a termination, a check-up for STIs or counselling without a parent finding out.
-The good people who work in these services (like me!) can and do encourage young people to speak to their parents, but they are not allowed to speak to parents or anyone else about their visit without the permission of the young person.
+The good people who work in these services can and do encourage young people to speak to their parents, but they are not allowed to speak to parents or anyone else about their visit without the permission of the young person.

 Don’t just rely on schools